-Businesses looking to become more environmentally responsible are increasingly turning to ISO 14001 – Environmental Management to help them.But there is a separate Standard, ISO 50001 Energy Management, which is causing confusion for businesses who are unsure which Standard to use.
+Businesses looking to become more environmentally responsible are increasingly turning to ISO 14001 – Environmental Management to help them.
+But there is a separate Standard, ISO 50001 Energy Management, which can be confusing for businesses who are unsure which Standard to use.

-In order to determine which Standard is most appropriate – and indeed if both are needed – let’s examine what each Standard was designed to do and how ISO 14001 differs from ISO 50001.
+To determine which Standard is most appropriate – and indeed if both are needed – let’s examine what each Standard was designed to do and how ISO 14001 differs from ISO 50001.

 What is ISO 14001?

-This Standard was designed to help businesses measure and improve their environmental impact to ensure that their business practices are having minimal impact on the environment around them.
+This Standard was designed to help businesses measure and improve their environmental impact to ensure that their business practices have minimal impact on the environment around them.
 This can include implementing efforts to limit landfill waste, source more sustainable materials, and reduce the potential for the pollution of local water sources.

 Find out more about ISO 14001.